yoshikado/news-chatbot/README.md

 ## Limitation

-For now, it is limited for Google Chat only
+For now, it is limited for Google Chat & Mattermost only